vincolus/copymany/README.md

 - Right-click to quickly access the action from the context menu.
 - Supports multiple file selections in the explorer pane for batch copying.
 - **Recursive Folder Handling**: If a folder is selected, the extension recursively processes all files within it, respecting your configuration for included and excluded patterns.
-- Automatically detects whether the selection is a file or folder and handles it accordingly.
+- Automatically detects whether the selection is a binary, a text-file or a folder and handles it accordingly.
 - Customizable settings for including or excluding files and folders during copying.

 ## Installation